 How to prep Southwest Chicken Salad for taking to work:

-If you’re wanting a salad to take to work, I’d prep all the ingredients the night before.
+If you’re wanting a salad to take to work and eat for lunch, I’d prep all the ingredients the night before.
 In the morning mix the dressing with the chicken and store in a snap-top container.
 Put the lettuce, peppers, cilantro, cheese, and olives in another container with a snap-top lid and mix the salad together right before you eat it.

 More Low-Carb Chicken Salads:

-Check out 20 Letp Keto Chicken Salad Recipes for more tasty salads that use cooked chicken.
-And all these chicken salad ideas are a perfect way to use leftover rotisserie chicken.
+Check out 20 Keto Chicken Salad Recipes for more tasty salads that use cooked chicken.
+And all the chicken salad ideas are a perfect way to use leftover rotisserie chicken.

 Tips for making Southwest Chicken Salad:

 - First make the Chipotle Ranch Dressing.
 I confess, I often use a packet you mix with buttermilk and mayo for the Ranch, but you can make your own Homemade Buttermilk Ranch Dressing or Buttermilk Dressing to use as the base if you prefer.